Combat Examples

 • The tauran rolls their Bulwark skill and gets a 12 for a total of 27, granting 7 additonal unpenalized blocks to protect himself and up to 4 adjacent allies

-• A hobgoblin brute attacks the halfling using a strong attack with his mace (effective skill 17) and rolls a 19 for a total of 36.
+• A bugaboo raider attacks the halfling using a strong attack with his battle axe (skill 18) and rolls an 18 for a total of 36.

 • The best defense roll is the one that counts.
 Even though the block fails, the result of 29 prevents what would otherwise have been a minor critical.